Realty Executives Phoenix

 Known for its celebrity appeal, you will see framed dated photos line the walls of many of our Resorts.
 Marilyn Monroe regularly landed at the private landing strip at the former Casa Blanca Resort, now a historic neighborhood.
 Emma Stone grew up here, swimmer Michael Phelps wed here and they are now raising their family here, as well as many athletes due to the long list of championship and professional sports teams based in the area.
 Once you live in the area, it’s a great place to stay, plant roots, and retire.

-Paradise Valley is in the middle of the fourth or fifth largest metropolitan in the United States.
-With over 300 days of sunshine a year, low incidences of natural climatic disasters, and mild traffic congestion, the Phoenix Valley is continually considered one of the fastest growing areas of the nation.
+Paradise Valley is in the heart of Phoenix, the fifth largest metropolitan in the United States.
+With over 300 days of sunshine a year, low incidences of natural climatic disasters, and mild traffic congestion, the Phoenix Valley is continually considered oneof the fastest growing areas of the nation.
 The Paradise Valley Ritz Carlton 110 acre development well under way is the first project undertaken by the Ritz in over 2 decades and will include some of the best shopping in the country.

 One thing remains constant and is even more true than ever: Your Home Equity is a significant asset in your portfolio and you deserve expert guidance.
+Don't Discount Your Net Worth, Put Tenure in Your Transition.
 Is Now a Good Time to Buy or Sell a Home?
-Call Denise 602-980-0737, celebrating 35 years Arizona Real Estate.
+Call Denise 602-980-0737, celebrating 36 years Arizona Real Estate.
 For the Latest Housing Market Trends, Updated Monthly, go to: www.HotFromPhoenix.com